Updated: Dec 14, 2021

 What’s the difference between Colombian and Venezuelan arepas?

-Also, read differences between White Arepas and Yellow Arepas
+You can also check our blog about the differences between White Arepas and Yellow Arepas here:

 What Ways can Arepas be Prepared?

-Oh, the options are endless!
+The options for arepas are endless!
 First of all, you have plenty of options for cooking methods: arepas can be baked, grilled, or deep-fried.
 Depending on what you feel like, you can have them plain, stuff them with fillings, or add tasty toppings.
 You can alter the base recipe, the thickness, and the texture.

 What else can you make with Arepa Flour?